-Rather than thinking in terms of a window (when you can eat whatever and as much as you want), Data-Driven Fasting will guide you to thinking in terms of eating when you are hungry and fuelling only when your body needs it.
+Rather than a rigid window of time where you eat whatever and as much as you want (or can), Data-Driven Fasting guides you to eat when you are hungry and refuel only when your body needs it.

-With DDF, we encourage you to ensure your meals are truly ‘window worthy’ so they provide you with the nutrients you need to maximise satiety.
-If you eat more, you will need to wait longer until you can eat next.
-Meals with less fat and carbs will help you return to your trigger and increase your satiety.
+With DDF, we encourage you to ensure your meals are truly ‘window worthy’, so they provide you with the nutrients you need to maximise satiety.
+Meals with less fat and carbs will help you return to your trigger and increase satiety per calorie.

-For the many people who eat all day, a couple of hours may feel “extended”.
+For the many people who eat all day, a couple of hours may feel relatively ‘extended’.
 Data-Driven Fasting will guide you to dial in your daily eating routine.
-Most people land on a regular eating schedule of three/two or two/one meals per day.
+Most people land on a regular eating schedule with multiple meals each day.

 When they start with DDF, some people wonder if waiting a little longer to get a value that’s a few extra points below their trigger would be better.
 If a little deprivation is good, then more must be better, right?